Summary Report for:

 Advise and educate individuals or organizations on acquiring and managing debt.
-May provide guidance in determining the best type of loan and explaining loan requirements or restrictions.
-May help develop debt management plans, advise on credit issues, or provide budget, mortgage, and bankruptcy counseling.
+May provide guidance in determining the best type of loan and explain loan requirements or restrictions.
+May help develop debt management plans or student financial aid packages.
+May advise on credit issues, or provide budget, mortgage, bankruptcy, or student financial aid counseling.

 - Advise clients or respond to inquiries about financial matters in person or via phone, email, Web site, or Internet chat.

 - Review changes to financial, family, or employment situations to determine whether changes to existing debt management plans, spending plans, or budgets are needed.

 - Recommend educational materials or resources to clients on matters, such as financial planning, budgeting, or credit.

 - Refer clients to social service or community resources for needs beyond those of credit or debt counseling.

 - Explain loan information to clients, such as available loan types, eligibility requirements, or loan restrictions.

 - Teach courses or seminars on topics, such as budgeting, management of personal finances, or financial literacy.